ALA Committees Involved in Assessment

 ACRL (Association of College and Research Libraries)

-Standards and Accreditation Committee – "direct the development of standards and guidelines... establish and maintain appropriate liaisons with accrediting agencies and other organizations that monitor and evaluate the performance of academic libraries"
+Standards Committee – "direct the development of standards and guidelines... establish and maintain appropriate liaisons with accrediting agencies and other organizations that monitor and evaluate the performance of academic libraries"

 Education and Behavioral Sciences Section (EBSS)